-The simple answer is no. In fact, students who participate in bilingual education typically perform better in English literacy than students educated solely in English, as bilingual education gives a boost to overall language development.
+The simple answer is no. In fact, students who participate in bilingual education typically perform better in English literacy than students educated solely in English.
 Parents sometimes notice that in the first years of bilingual education their children may be taking more time to learn some skills than students in regular classrooms.
 This is normal, however, after two or three years in a bilingual program, this 'lag' is replaced by acceleration in learning so that bilingual students overtake other students.
 The first years are an investment for future achievements.

 Why Learn Italian?

 - Italian is one of the major community languages in Australia and also an important language for culture, trade and technology throughout the world.

 - Competent speakers of Italian are a great asset to Australian society, most especially in the areas of commerce, tourism, education, community services and international law.